-(To be made by the Conductor.)
+(To be made by the Conductor on Maple Leaf trains.)

 Good morning/Afternoon/Evening (train name) customers.
-We will be crossing the US/Canadian border into Canada; masks will need to be worn at all times while on the train after crossing the border and in all Canadian stations.
+We will be crossing the US/Canadian border into Canada.
 All carry-on items must have a "Canadian Customs Tag" attached, this includes: